 Mint chocolate can be downright divisive.
 People tend to love it or go out of their way to avoid it.
-We also have deep attachments to various mint chocolate treats: Girl Scout Thin Mints, After Eights, Junior Mints, Mint Chocolate Chip ice cream.
+We also have deep attachments to various mint chocolate treats: Girl Scout Thin Mints, After Eights, Junior Mints, and Mint Chocolate Chip ice cream.

 If you love mint chocolate or just want to try a new recipe that isn’t “just” chocolate, give these a try!